Lowclouds/logtag/README.md

 Contrary to defTags(...) and log(...), set accepts an arbitrary number of tags as arguments and then sets them.
 Sets as in ors them into a Uint32.
 In the original implementation of this, I used BigInts, but didn't really need the range per component, although I quickly overran 32bit integers.
 So this implementation uses Uint32Arrays with one Uint32 per component.
 Each component can then have 32 unique tags; if you need more per 'component', you'll need to break it into sections: 'PART1', ..., 'PARTN'.
 With 255 possible components, it should be enough for most mortals.

 On a side note, component zero is reserved for LogTag, which has a single tag, ALLOF, which is local to the LogTag object, i.e. LogTag.ALLOF.
-31 whole bits and an array slot wasted!
+Sheesh, 31 whole bits and an array slot wasted!
 More later.

 ### LogTag.clear(...tag) or LogTag.clearAll()